 This course is an introduction to dental assisting.
-Topics include the history of dentistry, professional, legal and ethical responsibilities of the dental assistant, HIPAA regulations, professionalism, communication skills, job duties, career opportunities and resume writing.
-Dentrix® practice management software is introduced.
-Upon completion, students should be able to discuss basic aspects of dentistry, schedule appointments, enter patient history in paper and electronic formats and prepare a resume.
+Topics include the history of dentistry, professional, legal, and ethical responsibilities of the dental assistant, HIPAA regulations, professionalism, communication skills, job duties, career opportunities and resume writing.
+Students will gain an understanding of various administrative procedures, including appointment scheduling, telephone etiquette, dental records management and inventory control.
+Students will learn about the concepts of communication in the dental profession and how communication has a direct impact on the workplace.
+Students will create a resume and cover letter.

-ANATOMY AND PHYSIOLOGY DEN:102 FOR DENTAL ASSISTANTS
+ANATOMY & PHYSIOLOGY DEN:102 FOR DENTAL ASSISTANTS